SahnouneAyaa/NODEJS-SQL-APIs/README.md

-# 🧩 Node.js & Sequelize API Tutorial
+# Node.js & Sequelize API

 A beginner-friendly tutorial created in collaboration with the Scientific Club at my university to teach students how to build RESTful APIs using Node.js, Express, and Sequelize.